cloro-dev/chatgpt-scraper/README.md

 The [ChatGPT Scraper](https://cloro.dev/chatgpt/) by cloro enables developers to programmatically interact with ChatGPT and automatically collect AI-generated responses along with structured metadata.
 Instead of manual data collection, you can retrieve results as parsed JSON, raw HTML, or other formats for seamless integration into your workflows.

-You can use Cloro's ChatGPT Scraper for AI research, content generation automation, competitive analysis, and conversation monitoring.
+You can use cloro's ChatGPT Scraper for AI research, content generation automation, competitive analysis, and conversation monitoring.
 It handles dynamic AI-generated content, supports real-time extraction, and eliminates the need to manage authentication, sessions, or anti-bot systems.

 ## How it works